The Ledge

 OLDER MAN

 Only in the sense that I live like one.
-Not married, no children, no friends, no job.
 I live alone.
 Come into town when I need to....

 She drinks her hot tea very quickly as she is able to tolerate it, and when she finishes begins to fidget; she doesn't want to leave yet.
 Anxious, she stands up and goes back to the counter.